Chain links can be easily separated and joined, allowing flexibility for future changes in the process or facility.

 Fewer particulates means less dust in the air, ground, and mash.
-This means less cleanup and higher yield.
+This leads to less cleanup and higher yield.

 Cable-based systems wind up over time and the metal in augers wears through tubing.
 Chain disks involve minimal friction.

 4-inch systems can move up to 300 lbs. of whole grain and 200 lbs. of milled grain per minute.

-Manufacturers and types of material used (such as PVC, ribbed steel, or welded steel) will affect rates and effective runs, so give us a call or fill out the form to go over your application.
-We’ll answer your questions, get you a quote, or both.
+Manufacturers and types of material used (such as PVC, aluminum, or steel) will affect rates and effective runs listed below, so give us a call or fill out the form to go over your application.
+We’ll answer your questions or get you a quote.

 2-3/8″ (up to 55 lbs/min whole grain, 39 lbs/min milled grain)